tri47/tri47.github.io/_posts/2020-02-10-500-cities-visualise-chronic-diseases.md

 color: "#663399"
 width: "1000px"
 htmlwidgets: TRUE
+summary: Analysis and visualisation of diseases, preventative measures, and their correlation.
 ---
 **This post contains interactive charts which are best viewed on a large screen.**